advigator/guides/src/pages/docs/getting-started/connect.md

 ---
 title: Connect Amazon Ads
-description: Connect your Amazon Ads account, so Advigator will be able to create and manage ad campaigns on your behalf.
+description: Connect your Amazon Ads account, so Advigator will be able to create and manage ad campaigns
 ---